AdguardTeam/FiltersRegistry/README.md

 For each filter, AdGuard compiles two versions: full and optimized.
 Optimized version is much more lightweight and does not contain rules which are not used at all or used rarely.
 Rules usage frequency comes from the collected [filter rules statistics](https://adguard.com/kb/general/ad-filtering/tracking-filter-statistics/) (thanks to the volunteers who enabled it in their AdGuard).

-* `script/optimization_config.json` - defines the target for the optimization process.
-AdGuard will try to compress the lists by removing the most rarely used rules until the compression goal (defined in percents) is met.
+* `optimization_config.json` - This file defines the target for the optimization process.
+AdGuard will attempt to compress the lists by removing the least frequently used rules until the compression goal (defined in percentages) is achieved.

+    **NOTE:**
+    However, these changes will only take effect after being uploaded to the server, as `filters-compiler` does not use this file locally but retrieves it from the server.

 ### Compiler customization